snu-dbs/m2bench/README.md

 # M2Bench: A Database Benchmark for Multi-Model Workloads
 - M2Bench is a  new benchmark program capable of evaluating a multi-model DBMS.
-- M2Bench supports several important data models including relational,document-oriented, property graph and array models.
+- M2Bench supports several important data models including **relational,document-oriented, property graph and array models**.
 - M2Bench consists of multi-model  workloads that are inspired by real-world problems.
 - Each task of the workloads mimics a real-world problem that involves at least two different models  of  data.

+## Datasets
+- All datasets in M2Bench are explained in the `Datasets` folder.

+## Workloads (Tasks)
+- All tasks in M2Bench are explained in the `Tasks` folder.

 ## How to Run M2Bench
 - Generate datasets of M2Bench following the instructions in the `Datasets` folder.